Introduction

 O:Many people share stories of how some perfumes awaken their emotions, do you have any story like that?
 Your recent most vibrant memory about the smell.

-D:It often brings us back in time and memories, and so, emotions of that moment.
-For me one of them is Fahrenheit, every time i wear it it brings me back to happy moments at my grandparent's place, because my grandfather would wear it.
+M:It often brings us back in time and memories, and so, emotions of that moment.
+For me one of them is Fahrenheit, every time I wear it it brings me back to happy moments at my grandparent's place, because my grandfather would wear it.

 O:What excites you the most?